 If your building has open areas such as garages and basements, you may consider partially sprinkler systems for them.
 Automatic full sprinkler systems have minimum requirements of the areas in which they can be installed.

 To install full sprinkler systems, our engineers have to assess your buildings first to check how they can install the pipes, sprinkler riser, connect municipal water supply and also space the sprinkler heads.
 It takes a heap of work to complete such installations and thus needs professional engineers with experience.
-New York Engineers has been in the industry of sprinkler engineering for quite a long time.
+NY Engineers has been in the industry of sprinkler engineering for quite a long time.

 Installing partial sprinklers typically follows the same process.
 Before we design, we assess your place.
 For instance, we have to ensure that there is sufficient water supply.
 The system receives the same installation as in full systems.
 We have to calculate the spacing of sprinklers although there are not strict stipulations that are applicable as in full sprinklers.